 PM runs the project from the perspective of the product owner but with due regard to the team’s vision as well.

-They usually call it UI slash UX, but we are getting past that.
+They usually call it UI slash UX (you can outsource the UI design of your product as well as hire an outsource UX research team), but we are actually getting past that.
 In the modern realm where the interface is the product and the way you treat your customers is the experience, the borders begin to blur.

 The design is not just moving pixels and putting together a distraction-free homepage.
 It’s a state of mind you approach your client’s business goals in.